pema99/TerroGUI/README.md

 ## Important note ##
 TerroGUI.Library.Windows is Windows specific, and requires .NET Framework 4.5 or higher.
 Note that the default target for MonoGame projects is 4.0, although this can be changed in Properties -> Application -> Target Framework.

-TerroGUI.Library.Portable supports multiple platforms, such as OSX, iOS, Linux and Android (Although the library itself only supports Linux, OSX and Windows as of now).
+TerroGUI.Library.Portable supports multiple platforms, such as OSX and Linux.
 This version of the library only requires .NET Framework 4.0, the default.

 You always have the option to circumvent all this platform mess, by simply copying the source files into your project.
 This is probably the easiest solution.